Geesthacht: Politics

 At present, the city council is composed as follows:

-Independent Mayor Dr. Volker Manow, who replaced Ingo Fokken after his unexpected death on June 29, 2009, was elected on December 13, 2009.
+The current mayor of Geesthacht is Olaf Schulze of the SPD, who was elected on the 08/08/2021.

 Economics and transportation

 Geesthacht is a major energy and scientific research center.
 It has the Krümmel Nuclear Power Plant (closed 2011 after Fukushima - "Atomausstieg"), a boiling water nuclear reactor on the River Elbe, and a 120 MW pumped storage hydroelectrical plant situated within a few hundreds metres of the nuclear power plant.
 It consists of an artificial lake 80m above the river, where the water is pumped up from, and 600 MWh storage for later use in generating electricity when demand is high.
 Small wind and solar plants also produce electricity or pump water.